KamrynJ21/Computer-Science-Class/Journal.md

 # September 29th

 Today was a short lesson I learned what printng was and the basics that come along with it.
 I learned the importance of printing because it allows you to write messages to display accross the screen if I was creating something or wanted to show the users something.

+# October 2nd

+Today I learned all about variables not the ones previously learned but the integer variable, string variable, float variable.
+I then learned how to use all the variables to print different words and numbers using addition and multiplication.